IBM/Ansible-OpenShift-Provisioning/docs/set-variables-host-vars.md

 ## Important Note
 * You can skip the rest of the variables on this page IF you are using existing LPAR(s) that has RHEL already installed.
+* If you are installing an LPAR based cluster then the information below must be provided and are not optional.
+You must create a host file corresponding to each lpar node.
     * Since this is how most production deployments on-prem are done on IBM zSystems, these variables have been marked as optional.
     * With pre-existing LPARs with RHEL installed, you can also skip [1_create_lpar.yaml](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/1_create_lpar.yaml) and [2_create_kvm_host.yaml](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/2_create_kvm_host.yaml) playbooks.
 Make sure to still do [0_setup.yaml](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/0_setup.yaml) first though, then skip to [3_setup_kvm_host.yaml](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/3_setup_kvm_host.yaml)
+    * In the scenario of lpar based installation you can skip [1_create_lpar.yaml](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/1_create_lpar.yaml) and [2_create_kvm_host.yaml](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/2_create_kvm_host.yaml).
+You can also optionally skip [3_setup_kvm_host.yaml](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/3_setup_kvm_host.yaml) and [4_create_bastion.yaml](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/3_setup_kvm_host.yaml) unless you are planning on having the bastion on the same host.
+    * In case of lpar based installation one is expected to have a tessia live disk accessible by the lpar nodes for network boot.
+The details of which are to be filled in section #7 below.
+The steps to create a tessia livedisk can be found [here](https://gitlab.com/tessia-project/tessia-baselib/-/blob/master/doc/users/live_image.md).

 ## 2 - (Optional) CPC & HMC
 **Variable Name** | **Description** | **Example**